General Education Program

 +ECO 120 Global Macroeconomics (3 cr.)

 Introduction to the functioning of the world economy.
 Applications of economic principals to domestic and international problems with an introduction to economic systems, economic thought, and economic history around the world.
 General topics include the economics of international exchange rates, global macroeconomics, international monetary systems, and economic development.
-Prerequisite: grade of "C" or better in MTH 051 or placement in MTH 150 or higher.
+Prerequisite: grade of "C" or better in MTH 051, or completion of MTH 115 or MTH 116 or MTH 123 or STAT 145, or placement in MTH 150 or higher.
 Offered Fall, Winter, Spring, Summer.

 +ECO 212 Search for Economic Justice (3 cr.)